CS222-UIUC/team-70-project/README.md

 # team-70-project: Wikipedle

+## Setting up Dependencies

+Tech Stack:
+* React for Frontend
+* Django for Backend
+* SQLite for Database

 ## Creating and using a Python virtual environment (for Windows) in the backend
 ```
 python -m venv .venv